- San Francisco

 We enter communities with care, build relationships with people to understand the diversity of each community, and share knowledge to strengthen the capacity of people to help them find agency in whatever path they choose, be it ownership or a long-term lease.

-Understanding that not every arts group wants to own or is in a position to manage a building, we provide a stable “container” so artists and cultural organizations can focus on what matters most–bringing their valuable programs to the community.
+Not every arts group wants to own or is in a position to manage a building.
+We provide a stable “container” so artists and cultural organizations can focus on what matters most–bringing their valuable programs to the community.
 Access affordable space at 447 Minna for short-term rentals like rehearsals, screenings, art exhibitions, workshops, or popups that help grow your business.

 Photo: Musician Nikbo